- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-Science Direct had this to report about research on anxiety shirts for dogs: “After 5 uses of the Anxiety Wrap, 89% of owners reported that it was at least partially effective in treating their dogs.”
+Reporting on another study that focused on thunderstorm-induced anxiety, Science Direct had this to say: “After 5 uses of the Anxiety Wrap, 89% of owners reported that it was at least partially effective in treating their dogs.”

-The bottom line is that, if coupled with the right training and the right introduction to the vest, the anxiety shirt can be very successful with some dogs.
-Spraying pheromones on the shirt, or combining it with CBD oils or edibles may increase the chance of success with your pup.
+The bottom line is that, if coupled with the right training and the right introduction to the vest, the anxiety wraps can be very successful.
+But how can you know if a ThunderShirt will work for your dog?

 Most dogs suffering from anxiety or nervousness could benefit from a ThunderShirt, says Denise Herman, the founder and head trainer for Empire of the Dog in New York.
 “It can be anything from generalized anxiety to very specific triggered anxiety,” she says.
 She reports using a ThunderShirt with her own nervous elderly Chihuahua, who had become afraid of sounds like creaking doors and rattling window blinds.

 “I would put the ThunderShirt on her, and at least 50 percent of the time, she kind of did a big exhale and was able to lay down on her side,” Herman says.
 “She would just chill out.”

 Herman says no. Anxiety wraps may not work in every situation.
 But the success rate among dogs is compelling enough that she thinks they’re worth trying.